How Common is a Childhood Stroke?

 Most people think of a stroke as something that happens to older people.
 But a stroke can happen to anyone, including teenagers, children, newborns and even unborn babies.
 In fact, stroke is one of the top 10 causes of death in children.

-Childhood stroke is most common during the first year of life, but can occur any time throughout childhood or adolescence.
-Each year, about 11 in 100,000 children from birth through age 18 experience a stroke.
-Boys and African-American children are at a higher risk for stroke than other groups of children.
+Childhood stroke is most common during the first year of life, but it can happen any time throughout childhood or teen years.
+Each year, about 11 in 100,000 children from birth through age 18 have a stroke.
+Boys and African American children are at a higher risk for stroke than other groups of children.

 The main types of stroke (in children and adults) are: